denten-books/plain-text/0-intro.md

 anti-humanism.
 Unlike Kittler, who wrote that under conditions of high technology "literature has nothing more to say," I believe that literature and literary analysis continue to have a voice in contemporary life [@kittler_gramophone_1999, 263].
-Technology cannot determine literary silence.
+Technology does not determine literary silence.
 Rather, as the material grounds for all reflective textual activity recede from view, readers face the prospect of selective illiteracy.
-The command of technologies like networking and encryption separates those able to read and write under the new conditions from those who no longer are.
+The command of technologies like networking and encryption separates those able to read and write under the conditions of high technology from those who no longer are.

 To prevent the slide into illiteracy, instruments of literary analysis must continue to evolve to elicit meaning under new technological contingencies.
 Where texts are encrypted, we decrypt.
 If, as Kittler writes, automated discourse analysis threatens to take command, we will engineer automatons that command on our behalf [@kittler_gramophone_1999, 263].
-Such acts of resistance, small and large, can recover a measure of agency from the ruling determinism of---take your pick: markets, complex systems, unconscious drives, monistic universes, *gaia* science, social networks, technology, the singularity, bureaucracy, war...
+Together, small acts of resistance can mount to recover a measure of agency from the ruling determinism of, take your pick: markets, complex systems, unconscious drives, monistic universes, *gaia* science, social networks, technology, the singularity, bureaucracy, war...
 Indeed, the possibility of human erasure---the loss of all sense---is never far, "like the face drawn in the